handsome-steve/handsomesteves-colorful-logger/README.md

 ```

 ## Implementation
 Create a `public static final` instance of the `ColorfulLogger` class.
-This instance will allow you to utilize the internal `private static final` reference of `org.slf4j.Logger` throughout your project.
+This instance will allow you to utilize the internal reference of `org.slf4j.Logger` from the `ColorfulLogger` class throughout your project.

 ```java
     import com.handsomesteve.api.ColorfulLogger;